Sparkleleuk/Sustainability_Matters/_posts/2017-12-12-austria-explosion.markdown

 ### Facebook changes tax structure

 Facebook has [announced](https://www.politico.eu/article/facebook-tax-digital-europe-revenue-sales-corporate-ireland-david-wehner/) that it is will start booking sales in the country where a sale is made, and would stop routing sales to lower tax zones, such as Ireland.
-Facebook CFO said the new structure “will provide more transparency to governments and policy makers...who have called for greater visibility over the revenue associated with locally-supported sales in their countries.”
+Facebook CFO Dave Wehner said in a [blog post](https://newsroom.fb.com/news/2017/12/moving-to-a-local-selling-model/) the new structure “will provide more transparency to governments and policy makers around the world who have called for greater visibility over the revenue associated with locally-supported sales in their countries.”

 #### The tax man is coming